Amankumar-02/GitTestingRaw/Readme.md

 to initialize the git
 -- to open a file ==> code fileName

-1. inside the directory initialize the git == git init
+1. inside the directory initialize the git local repo == git init
 2. to show which file is not added to git / staging area == git status
 3. add / push the file == git add fileName //or// add all == git add .
 4. remove file == git rm fileName